6 steps to take if you fell for an email scam

 5: Change your passwords and set up 2FA for your accounts

 When you are changing your passwords, be sure to choose strong and unique ones.
-Choose Strong passwords are long (minimum 10 characters) and include both lowercase and uppercase letters, as well as at least one number and special character.
+Choose strong passwords that are long (minimum 10 characters) and include both lowercase and uppercase letters, as well as at least one number and special character.
 For even stronger passwords, use numbers and special characters in the middle of your passwords as well, rather than tacking them onto the end.
 This will make your passwords harder to crack for cybercriminals.
 If you have difficulties remembering your unique passwords, consider using a password manager app like LastPass or Dashlane.

 On top of this, be sure to enable two-factor authentication (2FA) for your accounts wherever this is a possibility.
-With 2FA enabled, you have to verify each login attempt with a code that you receive through a text, email or app like Google Authenticator.
+With 2FA enabled, you have to verify each login attempt with a code that you receive through a text, email, or app like Google Authenticator.
 Using 2FA makes it much harder for hackers to gain control of your device.

 6: Take steps to prevent falling victim to an email scam in the future